ECL movement as on 31st March 2024 and 31st March 2025

 Financial assets or liabilities other than those mentioned above resembles the value approximate to their fair value.

-(e) There have been no transfers among Level 1, Level 2 and Level 3, during the year ended March 31, 2024, and March 31, 2023.
+(e) There have been no transfers among Level 1, Level 2 and Level 3, during the year ended 31st March 2025, and 31st March 2024.

-Note 48: Other disclosures:
+Note 48 Other disclosures

-(i) There is no income which is required to be recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961.
+(i) There is no income which is required to be recorded in the books of account that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961.

 (ii) The Company has not been declared willful defaulter by any Banks/Financial Institutions.